coordinationdesk/end2end_monitoring_dashboard/modules/maas-collector/docs/xmlextractor.md

 Python `elementree` module does not allow the usage of `@` in XPath expressions, but attributes are still accessible in the python node object.

-To extract the value of an attribute, provide a configuration object with a `attr` key whose value is the name of the node attribute, with an optional `path` key describing the path of the node with a XPath expression.
-This `path` key is omitted to extract root node attribute.
+To extract the value of an attribute, provide a configuration object with an `attr` key whose value is the name of the node attribute, with an optional `path` key describing, using an XPath expression, the node path.
+This `path` key is omitted to extract the root node attribute.

 ```json
 {